igorbenic/simple-sponsorships/readme.txt

 8. Payment Settings.

 == Changelog ==

+= 1.5.1 - 2020-03-11 =
+* Fix: When Multiple Packages was off, the dropdown for packages would not show any package.
+(Thanks Matt Medeiros from mattreport.com)

 = 1.5.0 - 2020-01-24 =
 * New: Account - Potential sponsors can create an account and use it to see their sponsorships and sponsored content.